NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Track.md

-You follow tracks, moving at up to half your travel Speed, using the [[PF2e Journals/GM Screen/Travel Speed|Travel Speed]] rules.
+You follow tracks, moving at up to half your travel Speed, using the [[Travel Speed|Travel Speed]] rules.
 After a successful check to Track, you can continue following the tracks at half your Speed without attempting additional checks for up to 1 hour.

 In some cases, you might Track in an encounter.
 In this case, Track is a single action and doesn't have the exploration trait, but you might need to roll more often because you're in a tense situation.
 The GM determines how often you must attempt this check.